unixbox-net/lh/README.md

 ## "modes"

 **TAIL**  *Default*
 Automatically stitches logs together by timestamp, enabling real-time event monitoring.
 This mode makes it easy to follow and investigate incidents like authentication failures, permission denials, and SQL injections. **Press `CTRL+C`** to quit.

 **LESS**  *Secondary*
 Buffers are sent directly to **less** for further editing and in-depth review, searches, and complex log analysis.
-**Press `h` for help** or **`q` to quit**.
+**Press `h` for help** or **`q` to quit to menu**.

+**Remote Operation**
+Changing paths also works on network shares, allowing for both local and remote operation

+IE:
+changeing the loging path to a remote location, or many remote locations can be combined with simple powerful regular expressions

 ## Other key features include:

 **Regex Search**: Allows powerful searches across all logs using regular expressions, making it simple to detect patterns like IP addresses, error messages, and unauthorized access attempts.
 **Network Protocol Filter**: Filters logs by protocol (HTTP, FTP, SSH, etc.) to quickly identify network-related issues.
 **Error Filtering**: Isolates error-related events like failures, critical warnings, and socket timeouts for faster troubleshooting.
 **Custom Log Paths**: Lets users specify custom log paths (local or remote) for precise, targeted searches.
 **Export to JSON**: Exports search results to JSON format for further analysis or sharing with others.
 **Live and Less Modes**: Enables real-time log monitoring or in-depth review through the less pager.
 **Ultra Small** around 21,815 bytes (21kb) its about the same size as a BLANK word document.

 Whether you're a system administrator, developer, or security professional, LogHOG offers a comprehensive suite of tools for efficient log analysis and bug hunting.
 Its simplicity, speed, and robustness make it an indispensable forensics tool.

+## Known Issues

+RegEx Searches do not display output, however the file is still written to disk